Muhammad al-Mahdi: Shia community

 Nevertheless, many did not expect the occultation to continue beyond six years or beyond the fortieth birthday of al-Mahdi, and this might have contributed to an atmosphere of doubt and uncertainty among the Shia.
-According to Modarressi, these doubts gradually disappeared from the Shia community, possibly due to the efforts of the Shia traditionists during the period of transition to the Major Occultation.
+According to Hossein Modarressi, these doubts gradually disappeared from the Shia community, possibly due to the efforts of the Shia traditionists during the period of transition to the Major Occultation.
 These traditionists heavily relied on prophetic traditions and specific interpretations of the Quran to vindicate the imamate of al-Mahdi.
 In this period, possibly after 295 (908), Shia traditionists also settled the number of Imams with the help of a Sunni hadith, in circulation long before the occultation, which stated that the prophet would be followed by twelve successors.
 The Hidden Imam was thus also the last Imam.

-Major Occultation (941-present)
+Major Occultation (941–present)

-The Major Occultation, a term coined later, began with the death of the fourth agent in 329 (940-941), who did not designate a successor.
+The Major Occultation, a term coined later, began with the death of the fourth agent in 329 (940–941), who did not designate a successor.
 In this period, which continues today, there is no agent of the Hidden Imam on earth.
 There is some evidence that the death of the fourth agent also dissolved the underground network of representatives responsible primarily for the collection and distribution of the religious dues.
 The office of deputyship was thus formally closed.
 Despite some uncertainty, there were likely early traditions among the Shia that had already predicted the two periods of occultation.
 These hadiths were previously cited, for instance, by the Waqifites in reference to the two arrests of Musa al-Kazim, the seventh Imam.
 Nevertheless, the prolonged absence of the Hidden Imam seems to have created widespread doubts among his followers.